shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 USB settings (Burger and Waffle)
 --------------------------------

-[TurtleBot3 SBC] The following allows the USB port to be used for the OpenCR board without root privileges.
+[``TurtleBot``] The following allows the USB port to be used for the OpenCR board without root privileges.

 .. code-block:: bash